railstack/example_simple/README.md

 rails new example_simple --api --database mysql --skip-bundle
 ```

-change to the new directory, add the gem go-on-rails:
+change to the new directory, add the gem `go-on-rails`:

 ```bash
 # edit Gemfile